userlandkernel/research-automation/README.md

 This is the best approach to reverse kernel driver userclients their selectors.
 The script is lazily written, it should be updated by someone who knows idapython a bit better.
 Usage: In IDA choose ```File>Script File...``` and choose ```iokitrev.py```, output will be in the IDA console.

+## Special info
+On ARMv7 (32-bit) devices Apple has a JTAG interface that can be enabled through a boot arg (dcc=1) [See more here](https://github.com/UKERN-Developers/darwin-xnu/blob/6ea0ae33271d25e3e29ae0431068f3f3faeda9a3/pexpert/arm/pe_serial.c#L846)
+The boot arg is still present on ARM64 devices but will lead to a panic as it is unimplemented.
+[See more here](https://github.com/UKERN-Developers/darwin-xnu/blob/6ea0ae33271d25e3e29ae0431068f3f3faeda9a3/pexpert/arm/pe_serial.c#L173)
+I hope some of you might find this interesting as it should allow a DCSD cable to perform JTAG via DCC, goodby expensive Kanzi requirements :)